robitalec/statistical-rethinking-colearning-2022/README.md

 ## Schedule

-Adjusting from Richard’s schedule for our pace:
+Adjusting from Richard’s schedule for our pace.
+Note these are meeting dates indicating when lectures, readings and homework are **assigned**, to be discussed on/completed by the next meeting.

 | Meeting date | Lectures                                                                                                                                                                       | Reading               | Homework   |
 |--------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------|------------|